 The poster session will provide the opportunity for individuals to present their research and offers an excellent venue for extended informal discussion with meeting attendees.

 Early career participants (Grad Students and Postdocs) are encouraged to present their research during the program in either the full presentation (15 min + question time) or a lightning talk (5 min total).
 Note that in case of more interest than time available we will make a selection based on variety of topic and fit with the overall program.
 You must register by May 31 to be considered for a presentation.

 Attendees must arrange their own lodging.
-There is a block of rooms at the I-Hotel under “Crops in Silico.”
-Transportation from the iHotel to and from the meeting will be provided.
+There is a block of rooms at the Hampton Inn under “Crops in Silico.”
 There are many other places to stay in the Champaign-Urbana area.
 However, you will need to secure your own transportation to and from the meeting.